 - A Live-Virtual hybrid event has proven to have merit

 - Logbooks may be virtually judged.
 If need be, hardcopies may be made of digitally prepared logbooks.
 Judges have commented viewing logbooks virtually has benefits.

 - In consideration of cost and waste reduction, virtual displays/PowerPoints/ or slides may replace physical boards.
 This will be determined on an annual basis.
 Advisories will follow.
 Until further notice, physical display boards will be required for live events.

 - Smart phone use by a student is permitted for urgent or emergency use.
 Disruptive use may lead to dismissal.

 NATIONAL & GLOBAL

-- Elementary, Middle, and High School Division Winners receive an honorary ride in the Edison Festival of Light Grand Parade.
-(If a parade is scheduled)
+- High School Division Winners receive an honorary ride in the Edison Festival of Light Grand Parade, if available.